 - Peel and core the quince.
 Cut into large wedges.

-- Place fruit in a pot and cover with water.
+- Place fruit in a medium-sized saucepan and cover with water.
 Add lemon juice.

 - Bring water to a boil, and cook fruit until very soft.
 Drain and let cool for 5 minutes.

 - Process fruit in a food processor or blender until smooth, like applesauce.